qmk/qmk_firmware/keyboards/ergodox/readme.md

 The Infinity is two completely independent keyboards, and needs to be flashed for the left and right halves seperately.
 To flash them:

-  - Remove the build directory with `rm -rf ../../.build`

   - Build the firmware with `make keymap=keymapname subproject=infinity`

   - Plug in the left hand keyboard only.